Antioxidant Defenses and Inflammation in Diabetic Retinopathy

 Dear Colleagues,

 Diabetic retinopathy is a severe microvascular complication of diabetes and the leading cause of blindness in working-age adults.
-Oxidative stress and inflammation are key pathological events that contribute to the development and progression of diabetic retinopathy.
+Oxidative stress and inflammation are key pathological events that contribute to the development of diabetic retinopathy.
 The retina, with its high oxygen consumption and high level of polyunsaturated fatty acids, is particularly susceptible to oxidative stress, which can lead to retinal cell death and dysfunction.

 The body’s natural antioxidant defenses play a crucial role in protecting the retina from this damage.
 However, in diabetic retinopathy, these systems are often compromised, leading to an imbalance between pro-oxidants and antioxidants.
 This oxidative imbalance triggers a cascade of inflammatory responses, including the activation of various immune cells and the production of pro-inflammatory cytokines, further exacerbating retinal injury.